ovh/cds/engine/api/README.md

 ## TOML Configuration

-The toml configuration can ve provided by a file or via [https://www.consul.io](consul k/v store).
+The toml configuration can be provided by a file or via [https://www.consul.io](consul k/v store).

 ### Start CDS with local configuration file